louiedinh/python-practice-projects/book/introduction.md

 language with a friendly community.
 After 5+ years of learning and using the language, I want to pass on some hard won experiences.

-*This book is me nudging you along your own path to programming mastery*
+*This book is me nudging you along your path to programming mastery*

 Expectations